 What happens next?

 After you have completed your claim form the DWP will contact you to arrange a 'work search interview' with an adviser or 'work-coach'.
 This is to help set out your claimant commitment.
 It is stored on your online account.
 Your adviser can tell you about sources of support to help you search for work, and find jobs that match your skills and experience.

 How is Universal Credit paid and how much will I get?

 Universal Credit will be paid monthly into your bank account. ( In Scotland, you can choose to have it paid twice a month, after the initial payment).
 If you have a partner, live in the same house, and both claim universal credit you will only receive one payment, into one bank account, but you will be able to choose who receives the payment when you apply.

-Your payment may include support for childcare costs, mortgage or rent costs.
+Your payment may include support for childcare costs, mortgage or rental costs.
 For example, if your rent is included in your payment you will be responsible for paying rent directly to your landlord.
 The Money Advice Service or Citizens Advice can offer you support and advice on how to manage your money.

 The amount you receive will depend on your individual circumstances, for example your age, if you have children, if you are a carer, if you have a disability, or if you have savings or other investments.